inancdericioglu/inancdericioglu.github.io/_posts/2019-5-27-CNN_Text_Classification.md

 As I was writing the text classification code, I found that CNNs are used to analyze sequential data in a number of ways!
 Here are a couple of papers and applications that I found really interesting:
 * CNN for semantic representations and search query retrieval, [paper (Microsoft)](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/www2014_cdssm_p07.pdf).
 * CNN for genetic mutation detection, [paper (Nature)](https://www.nature.com/articles/s41467-019-09027-x).
-* CNN for classifying whale sounds via spectogram [(Google AI)](https://ai.googleblog.com/2018/10/acoustic-detection-of-humpback-whales.html).
+* CNN for classifying whale sounds via spectogram [blog post (Google AI)](https://ai.googleblog.com/2018/10/acoustic-detection-of-humpback-whales.html).

 I encourage you to read more and try to implement an application that interests you!